Nexmo/station/_documentation/stitch/in-app-voice/ncco-guide.md

 ## Where next?

-After reading this guide, you should read more about implementing outbound PSTN calling with the JavaScript, Android or iOS SDKs.

-If you'd like to see an example of an answer URL with a dynamic NCCO object using the `NEXMO_NUMBER` and `TO_NUMBER` refer to the [IP to PSTN glitch project](https://glitch.com/edit/#!/nexmo-ip-to-pstn)
+An example of an answer URL with a dynamic NCCO object using the `NEXMO_NUMBER` and `TO_NUMBER` is available in the [IP to PSTN glitch demo project](https://glitch.com/edit/#!/nexmo-ip-to-pstn)

+After reading this guide, you should read more about implementing outbound PSTN calling with the [JavaScript, Android or iOS SDKs](/stitch/in-app-voice/guides/3-outbound-pstn).

+If you'd like to learn more about other actions you can use in your NCCO to control the flow of a call such as recording, sending audio files or synthesized speech, you can read more about that in the [NCCO reference guide for the Voice API](/api/voice/ncco).